 Saved Views: We recommend setting up at least one Saved View which will make it easier to monitor the ideas you want to focus on.
 You can filter ideas by forum, category, label, internal status, public status (premium plan), and customer activity.
-Use the filters to narrow down your selection, then click “Save as” in the top-right.
+Use the filters to narrow down your selection, then click the "+” icon in the top menu.
 This will save your current filters as a new view for easy access.
 You can also subscribe to notifications for activity within your view.

 Analyze your Feedback

 A big part of your role as a Product Manager is understanding the customer and what they want.
 UserVoice can help you gain insights into your users’ needs and analyze them in the context of your company goals and objectives.
 We’ll walk through how to do this.

 - Number of Voters: Look at the number of users who have requested ideas either directly by creating or voting on the idea, or indirectly when Sales or Support captures their support for the idea.

 - Qualitative Feedback: The title of an idea may not always address the root problem you want to solve.
 You can find valuable customer sentiment in the qualitative feedback and comments that are linked to an idea.
 If your organization is using our Contributor Sidebar, your internal teams will be capturing qualitative feedback on ideas.
 Click on an idea to view its activity stream and find those deeper insights.

 - Import User and Account Data (premium plan): To get the full picture of your user feedback and its potential impact on your business, we recommend adding your User and Account data to UserVoice.
 This allows you to analyze feedback based on factors like Revenue, plan level, or customer type.
 Learn more.